Sunday, October 23, 2011

 For TV, use standard antennae to get the basic channels.
 It is free and there is enough good programing on the main channels to get by.
 If there is a show you really want to watch that is on cable, watch it on your computer using the internet.

-For food, you should avoid going out to restaurants or even buying fast food.
+For food, avoid going out to restaurants or even buying fast food.
 Get most of your food from the grocery stores.
 Compare all the stores near you to see which ones have the best prices for the items you want.
 Get familiar with sale prices verses regular prices.
 Try to buy things when they are on sale.
 Use coupons if you find them for the things you are going to buy.
 Check discount stores such as Wal-Mart and Target for general grocery items as they tend to have good prices.
 Here are some of the best foods on a budget as well as easy and healthy meal ideas.

 If you need a car, get a used car and make sure you are not overpaying on insurance.
 If you are a good driver, often you can get by without comprehensive insurance.
 Shop around to get the best deal by comparing different insurance companies.
-I personally have had good luck with Geico.
+I personally have had good luck with Geico and State Farm.
 If possible try to pay off the car early to avoid paying interest in the long run.
 This tip also goes for the mortgage although that one may take time to pay off.

 For health insurance, if it is not provided by your employer, you will be able to get it through the Affordable Care Act at HeathCare.gov .
 There are plenty of plans to choose from and you will get a credit to lower the cost each month if your income is not that high.
 Here is a review of this program.